Shopify vs Etsy

 Winner for Software Integration: Shopify

 Shopify also wins this category – hands down.
-Its straightforward transparency of available apps, as well as a wide range of capabilities, is superior to Etsy’s “we’ll show you what apps are available after you create your store” approach.
+Its straightforward transparency of available apps and a wide range of capabilities is superior to Etsy’s “we’ll show you what apps are available after you create your store” approach.

 How easy an e-commerce platform is to use is particularly important.
 You’ll likely prefer to spend your time growing your customer base and making sales instead of spending a lot of time learning how to use it.